 Students will need internet access to solve the clues and they are likely to take about 3 hours to work through them all.
 In my class they worked in groups and took 3 or 4, 50 minute periods to complete.

 The mysteries are aimed at 5th – 8th graders.

-If you would like one, you can purchase it right from this post and download it immediately.
+If you would like one, you can purchase it here and download it immediately.